ueler/angular-rxjs-unsubscribe/README.md

 | _Angular ActivatedRoute_               | No              | No           | No (4)             |
 | _Angular Router events_                | Possible (1)    | Possible (2) | Yes                |

-(1): If you execute methods with side effects in the callback.
+(1): If you execute methods with side effects in the subscription callback.
-(2): If you use member variables from the component in the callback.
+(2): If you use member variables from the component in the subscription callback.
 (3): Assuming the observable completes.
 (4): You don't have to, but are free to unsubscribe anyway.